Nuclear shell model: Including residual interactions

-For nuclei having two or more valence nucleons (i.e. nucleons outside a closed shell) a residual two-body interaction must be added.
+For nuclei having two or more valence nucleons (i.e. nucleons outside a closed shell), a residual two-body interaction must be added.
 This residual term comes from the part of the inter-nucleon interaction not included in the approximative average potential.
-Through this inclusion, different shell configurations are mixed and the energy degeneracy of states corresponding to the same configuration is broken.
+Through this inclusion, different shell configurations are mixed, and the energy degeneracy of states corresponding to the same configuration is broken.

 These residual interactions are incorporated through shell model calculations in a truncated model space (or valence space).
 This space is spanned by a basis of many-particle states where only single-particle states in the model space are active.
 The Schrödinger equation is solved on this basis, using an effective Hamiltonian specifically suited for the model space.
-This Hamiltonian is different from the one of free nucleons as it among other things has to compensate for excluded configurations.
+This Hamiltonian is different from the one of free nucleons as, among other things, it has to compensate for excluded configurations.

 One can do away with the average potential approximation entirely by extending the model space to the previously inert core and treating all single-particle states up to the model space truncation as active.
 This forms the basis of the no-core shell model, which is an ab initio method.
 It is necessary to include a three-body interaction in such calculations to achieve agreement with experiments.